BlueMountainCapital/glance/API.md

 ### Tab page(path, name, icon)

 Adds a page defined by the path.
 The name is used in navigation (unless icon is defined), and in the page title.
 If icon is defined, then it is used in the navigation bar.

 ### defaultMetric(metric)

 Defines the default metric to use when showing the message that no metrics were defined for the page.

 ### Handler graphite(host)

 Defines a metric handler using graphite.

+### Handler demo(allMetrics)

+Defines a demonstration handler.

 ## handler